0904-mansi/0904-mansi/README.md

-<h3 align="center"><b>  I am Mansi Mishra Pursuing my Bachelor's In Computer Science and Engineering.
-I am a full stack web Developer.
-An Open Source Enthusiast.
-Currently Exploring Machine Learning field and looking forward to learn new things.
+<h3 align="center"><b>  I am Mansi Mishra, Sophomore at BIT Durg.
+I am an Open Source and DevOps Enthusiast.
+Currently working on Skill Enhancement and looking forward to learn new things.
 Happy to connect :)</b></h3>